carbynestack/nettle/enhancements/0055-Federated-Learning.md

 <!-- markdownlint-enable MD013 -->

-##### Implementation Details

-TODO: Describe Flower integration in more detail

-The model owner is responsible for admitting clients to the system.
-The rationale for this as opposed to having this done by the orchestrator is that the model owner should be able to decide under which circumstances his model is deployed on a remote system.
 The admission flow is as follows:

+- Model owner, orchestrator, and the clients initialize a zero-knowledge proof system ZK (e.g., based on ECDLP).
+- The model owner generates a secret s and a signature sig(s) via ZK (step 1). sig(s) is sent to the orchestrator (step 2) to be used later on to perform client authentication by verifying the client provided ZK proofs.
+- The secret s is sent to the aggregator and stored in secret shared form as s_ref (step 3).
+- The model owner deploys the secure aggregation function SecAgg(s_ref) on the aggregator (step 4).
+SecAgg is a function that computes an aggregate model from the set of model updates received from clients in a FL round.
+SecAgg is parameterized by the secret s_ref.
+By comparing s_ref to the secrets provided by the clients as part of the model updates, the aggregator can exclude model updates from non-authenticated clients.
-1. The model owner starts the Gramine
+- The model owner starts a Gramine
-   [secret provisioning][gramine-secret-provisioning] service which exposes an endpoint that can be used by clients to get attested and to receive a secret generated by the model owner.
+  [secret provisioning][gramine-secret-provisioning] service (step 5) which
+  exposes a network endpoint that can be used by clients to get attested and, if successful, to receive the secret s generated by the model owner.
+- The orchestrator generates a server secret S and a corresponding signature sig(S) (step 6) using ZK.
-1. The client uses Gramine secret provisioning via secret injection prior to application launch.
+- Each of the clients uses Gramine secret provisioning via secret injection prior to application launch (step 7) to get the secret s.
 The details how to achieve this are described [here][gramine-secret-injection].
 The credentials are provided via the `SECRET_PROVISION_SECRET_STRING` environment variable that is transparently initialized by Gramine after successful remote attestation.
 In case remote attestation fails the secret is not injected and the client does not start.
-   If someone starts a non-protected Flower client, the client still can connect to the Flower server but will never be selected for participating in a training round.
-This is ensured as follows:
+If someone starts a non-protected Flower client, the client still can connect to the Flower orchestrator but will never be selected for participation in a training round by an honest orchestrator.
+- The orchestrator uses the secret S to create a signed token t_j_S by signing a random client-specific token t_j with S (step 9) using ZK.
+- The signed token t_j_S is sent as a challenge to client c_j (step 10).
+- Client c_j creates a proof p_j = sign(s, t_j_S) by signing the token t_j_S
-   1. Successfully remote attested clients provide the received secret to the orchestrator in the [`get_properties`][flower-get-properties] method of the Flower `NumPyClient`.
+  with the secret s (step 11) and send p_j to the orchestrator (step 12).
+The transfer happens in the [`get_properties`][flower-get-properties] method of the Flower `NumPyClient`.
+- The orchestrator first checks that the token t_j_S has not been tampered with by verify t_j_S using sig(S) (step 13).
+If that is successful the proof p_j is verified using sig(s) (step 14).
+Only in case both verification steps are successful, the client c_j is admitted to the system (step 15).
-   1. The orchestrator uses a special [`Criterion`][flower-criterion] that rejects any client that has not provided the correct secret.
+- The orchestrator uses a special [`Criterion`][flower-criterion] that rejects any client that was not able to prove possession of the secret (step 16).
 To check that, the criterion implementation has access to a [`ClientProxy`][flower-client-proxy] for each connected client.
-These proxies can be used to query the properties provided by the client in the previous step.
+These proxies can be used to query the properties provided by the client including the proof p_j in step 12.
-1. The client launches the Flower client that contacts the Flower server to join the FL system.
+- To protect against a malicious orchestrator colluding with malicious clients, model updates sent to the aggregator are prepended with the secret by the clients (step 17) before uploading to the aggregator (step 18).
+This allows the aggregator to reject or ignore model updates from malicious clients by comparing the secret s_j to the reference secret `s_ref` (step 18) provided by the model owner initially (step 3).

 ### Open Questions